JohnathanEBrown/Deathstrok3/README.md

 # Deathstrok3
+#This code DOES NOT promote or encourage any illegal activities!
+The content in this document is provided solely for educational purposes.
-Deathstroke is a keylogger for Linux systems it edits the crontab file so it runs continuously and starts as the system boots.
+Deathstrok3 is a keylogger built for Linux systems.
+Deathstrok3 records a user’s keystrokes and sends the logs to the attacker’s email.
+Additionally, Deathstrok3 edits the crontab file, allowing it to run continuously in the background.